mohrayaanahmed/healthcare_data/README.md

 *Using Machine Learning algorithms to build two predictive models in achieving two distinct objectives*

 **Objective I:**
 The first objective is to build a predictive model that would predict the type of operation a patient is likely to have based on the type of hip fractures suffered.
+There is two images attached describing the different types of hip fractures.

 **Objective II:**
 The second objective is to establish relationships between different diagnoses and purport if there exists any correlation, and furthermore to build a predictive model that would help predict what kind of diagnosis a patient may encounter in the future by learning their historical diagnoses.